BenjaminSetton/PHOENIX/docs/design/README.md

 - Must issue the correct graphics API calls once a graphics API is selected by the client **IPipeline**
 - Contains the entire state of the pipeline that may later be submitted to the GPU, and offers a way to alter the state of the pipeline.
 This holds information such as the rasterizer state, the blend state, cull mode, primitive topology, render target and depth formats, etc.
+- Must issue the correct graphics API calls once a graphics API is selected by the client **IFrameBuffer**
+- Provides a way to add or remove texture objects into a collection called a framebuffer.
+This can then be bound to a render pass and used to output the data of the render pass
+- Holds references (non-owning) to a collection of framebuffer attachments
 - Must issue the correct graphics API calls once a graphics API is selected by the client **IShader**
 - Contains basic information about a shader object, such as the shader's bytecode, it's type (pixel, geometry, vertex, compute) and other pieces of metadata (e.g. compile status).
 It does *not* directly provide a way to compile shaders from file, but rather represents the shader object itself and owns the pointer to it's shader bytecode.